vgrankin/symfony_4_jwt_restapi_demo/README.md

     - Add value: Bearer <your_jwt_token_value> (note there is space between "Bearer" and your JWT)

     Response HTTP status should be 204 (endpoint is successfully executed, but there is nothing to return)

+## To improve this REST API you can implement:
+- pagination
+- customize App\EventSubscriber to also support debug mode during development (to debug status 500 etc.)
+* currently you need to manually go to processException() and just use "return;" on the first line of this method's body to avoid exception "prettyfying"
+- SSL (https connection)
+- there are many strings returned from services in case of various errors (see try/catch cases in FootballTeamService.php for example).
+It will be better probably to convert these to exceptions.